 Figure 2.
-Example of simulated WFDS landscape.
+Example of simulated Wildland-Urban Interface Fire Dynamics Simulator (WFDS) landscape.
 X = 0 represents the transition zone between unburned and burned landscapes.
 The Z-axis represents the height of the modeling domain, determined by the 90th quartile of the heights observed in the field.
 The Y-axis represents the width of the area tracked within the modeling domain and differs according to the model scenario: high-fuel scenarios produce too many trees to be tracked across the same space.
-Cones represent deciduous species, cylinders represent conifers.
+Brown cones represent broadleaf species, green cylinders represent conifers.

-We represented understory fuel loads using the combined mean values of understory vegetation weight and seedling weight per square meter.
-Based on observations of percent cover, we distributed two forms of surface fuels across each landscape: 1) a representative litter layer that included litter, lichen, fine fuels, and other organic materials, and 2) a litter, herb and shrub layer that included woody surface fuels.
+We represented surface fuel loads using the combined mean values of understory vegetation weight and seedling weight per square meter.
+We did not vary the bulk density and mass of surface fuels between the average and extreme fuel scenarios, but varied the ratio of litter to litter/herb/shrub.
+Based on observations of percent cover, we distributed two forms of surface fuels across each landscape: 1) a representative litter layer that included litter, lichen, fine fuels, and other organic materials, and 2) a litter, herb and shrub layer that included woody surface fuels (Fig. 4).

-To explore how the characteristics of potential fire behavior differed across fuel/weather/burn scenarios, we tracked the 2m AGL wind velocity (m/s) (prior to fire ignition), time of arrival (s), rate of spread (m/s), and surface and canopy fuel consumption in each simulation.
+To explore how the characteristics of potential fire behavior differed across fuel/weather/burn scenarios, we tracked the wind velocity (2 meters above ground level in m/s) (prior to fire ignition), time of arrival (s), rate of spread (m/s), and surface and canopy fuel consumption in each simulation.
 Rate of spread was calculated in m/s using loess smoothing of the time of arrival for each pixel from X = 0.
 Time of arrival represents the first time in seconds a loss of biomass is observed in each given pixel.
 These metrics are directly linked to fire behavior properties that direct the subsequent total area burned, fire severity, and fire management conditions.
 We estimated canopy and canopy consumption in each scenario, measured as the percentage of dry mass consumed between the start and end of the simulation.
 Canopy fuel consumption was estimated as the average consumption of tracked trees (the number of which was determined by computational restraints) in the area of interest for each scenario.
-Because of the relatively low number of replications (due to processing time), we chose to analyze the results in a primarily qualitative fashion.
+Fuel consumption results are presented in the Appendix.
+Because of the relatively low number of replications (due to processing time), and the deterministic nature of WFDS, we present the results qualitatively.

 3. Results

+3.1 How does fuel abundance and arrangement differ in burned, reburned, and thrice-burned forests?

-3.1 Fuel Abundance
+3.1.1 Fuel Abundance

-The abundance of owned woody fuel in all size classes increased with reburning, but differed across specific reburn history and size classes.
-Fine fuels (1- and 10-hour fuels) were most abundant in the once- and twice-burned plots, increasing by an average factor of three after one fire, decreasing by a factor of 1.6 after two fires, and increasing by a factor of two after three fires.
+Fuel abundance, as represented by the biomass held in downed woody debris, standing live and dead trees and surface fuels, was greater in reburned forests than burned forests, but differed greatly across pools.
+The abundance of downed woody fuel in all size classes increased with reburning, but differed across specific reburn history and size classes.
+Fine fuels (1- and 10-hour fuels) were most abundant in the once- and twice-burned forests, increasing by an average factor of three after one fire, decreasing by a factor of 1.6 after two fires, and increasing by a factor of two after three fires.
 Large fuels (1,000-hour fuels) followed a similar trend, increasing by a factor of 8 after one fire, declining after the second, and reaching a maximum average of 4.29 tons per ha after three fires.
 Medium fuel size classes (100-hours) increased after one fire but did not change meaningfully between reburning (Fig. 3).